trichards140/3502Tutorial/README.md

 ### Pinpoint Memory Leaks With Valgrind <a name="vgAdvLocating"></a>

 Valgrind can also be used to find the source of a memory leak.

+To Find The Source Of Memory Leaks With Valgrind:
+- Compile with GCC using the `-g` flag
+- Run Valgrind with the `--tool=memcheck --leak-check=full` flags.

+So The Commands Would Look Like This:

+Compile With GCC: `gcc -g ./sourceCode.c -o ./fileName.out`
+Check With Valgrind: `valgrind --tool=memcheck --leak-check=full ./fileName.out`

-This is less strait forward than segfault recognition.
+This output is less strait forward than segfault recognition.
 Lets Take A Look At A Sample Output:
 ```
 ==13422== 708 (16 direct, 692 indirect) bytes in 1 blocks are definitely lost in loss record 7 of 7